-- The initiate section – a stimulus to capture the children’s imagination and give them a purpose to write.
+- The initiate section – a fun and engaging stimulus to capture the children’s imagination and give them a purpose to write.

-- The enable section – a chance for the children to complete their own piece of writing, using the model as a guide.
+- The enable section – a chance for the children to challenge themselves and complete their own piece of writing, using the model as a guide.

-- The GRAMMARISTICS provide the children with the tools for writing.
+- The GRAMMARISTICs teach the children the tools they need for writing.
 They are designed to teach the children the grammar rules of our language system in an accessible way so that they can then be applied to writing.
-At Chestnuts, we strive for our children to be in control of their grammar choices so that the precision and impact of their writing is improved.
+At Chestnuts, we strive for our children to be in control of their grammar choices so that their writing clearly understood by their readers.

-- The BOOMTASTICS provide the children with the techniques to create engaging texts.
-These techniques help the children to shape their writing and express their personal voice and writerly style through the choices they make.
+- The BOOMTASTICs support the children to use specific authorial techniques in a way that creates engaging texts.
+These techniques help the children to understand how to shape their writing and express their personal voice and writerly style through the choices they make.

-At Chestnuts, we follow the Nelson Handwriting Scheme which ensures a consistent, whole-school approach from Years 2 to 6.
-This meets the requirements of the 2014 National Curriculum.
-The children are taught to form their letters accurately and position them correctly in relation to one another before being introduced to a cursive handwriting style.
-We want our pupils to take care over their handwriting and develop their own, cursive style.
+At Chestnuts, we follow the Letterjoin Handwriting Scheme which ensures a consistent, whole-school approach to teaching handwriting from Early Years to Year 6.
+Through the scheme, the children are taught to form their letters accurately and position them correctly in relation to one another before being introduced to a cursive handwriting style.
+We want our pupils to take care over and pride in their handwriting and develop their own, cursive style.

-At Chestnuts, we place considerable emphasis on a neat and fluent handwriting style.
-This is because, once the children have mastered this skill, they are able to focus their attention on the other aspects of the writing process such as the ideas, the tools and the techniques they wish to use.
+We place considerable emphasis on all children developing a neat and fluent handwriting style because we know that, once the children have mastered this skill, their cognitive load in writing lessons will be reduced, thus allowing them to focus their attention on the other aspects of the writing process such as the ideas, the tools and the techniques they wish to use.

-Throughout EYFS and KS1, the children learn the sounds for each of the phonemes so that they can use these to support their spelling of words.
-We use the Read Write Inc programme to help support the teaching of phonics and segmenting for spelling.
-During Year 2, the children also experience short spelling sessions which focus on learning the common exception words from the National Curriculum spelling list.
+Throughout the Early Years and into Key Stage One, our children learn the sounds for each of the phonemes so that they can use these to support their spelling of words.
+We follow the Read Write Inc programme to help support the teaching of phonics and segmenting for spelling.
+In Year 2, we begin the Jane Considine Spelling Programme, which then continues throughout Key Stage 2.